iampraba/zoi-nodejs-sdk-examples/README.md

     cd document-apis
     ```

-- Run any of the sample files in those folders.
+- Run any of the example files in those folders.
     ```sh
     node create_document.js
     ```
-- You can make the changes in any of the sample code and test if your changes get reflected in the output.
+- You can make the changes in any of the example code and test if your changes get reflected in the output.

 - Check the [documentation page](https://www.zoho.com/officeplatform/integrator/api/v1/) for all possible customizations.